-The primary purpose of Amendment 20A (SAFMC 2012) was to eliminate "inactive" shareholders (i.e., those who had not harvested the quota pounds derived from their shares in many years) and redistribute the "inactive" shares they possessed to entities that had been harvesting the quota pounds associated with their shares.
+The primary purpose of Amendment 20A (SAFMC 2012) was to eliminate "inactive" shareholders (i.e., those who had not harvested the quota lb derived from their shares in many years) and redistribute the "inactive" shares they possessed to entities that had been harvesting the quota lb associated with their shares.
 The desire to reduce the number of shareholders was driven by a significant decrease (approximately 89%) in the commercial ACL for wreckfish beginning in the 2012/2013 fishing year, which in turn could not economically sustain a higher number of harvesters than those participating in the fishery at the time.
-Inactive shareholders held a significant percentage of the shares and thus of the coupons/quota pounds.
-Further, the limited number of share and coupon transfers suggested that the share and quota pound markets were not operating as intended to correct the problem, which in turn did not allow those quota pounds to be harvested.
-As Table 3.2.1.1 illustrates, Amendment 20A (SAFMC 2012) was successful in significantly reducing the number of shareholders.
-The number of shareholders in this table reflect the total number of shareholders that held shares at any time during the fishing year.
+Inactive shareholders held a significant percentage of the shares and thus of the coupons/quota lb.
+Further, the limited number of share and coupon transfers suggested that the share and quota pound markets were not operating as intended to correct the problem, which in turn did not allow those quota lb to be harvested.
+As Table 3.2.1.1 illustrates, Amendment 20A was successful in significantly reducing the number of shareholders.
+The number of shareholders in this table reflect the total number of share certificates held at any time during the fishing year.5